nathanl/swappy/README.md

 end
 ```

-  2. Ensure swappy is started before your application:
+  2. Ensure Swappy is started before your application:

 ```elixir
 def application do